 \end{proof}

 We can now proceed with the proof of the main theorem.

 \begin{proof}[Proof of Theorem~\ref{mainresult}]

 For statement 1, let us start with the $q\prec 1/h^2$ case.
 Recall that the complete fan $\Sigma_h$ is smooth due to Lemma~\ref{completesmooth}.
-So it suffices to show that for $q\prec \frac{1}{h^2}$ we get $\Sigma_h$ with high probability.
+So it suffices to show that for $q\prec \frac{1}{h^2}$ the resulting fan is $\Sigma_h$ with high probability.
 Expanding the definition of $\prec$ gives $h^2q\rightarrow 0$.
-Let $n$ be the number of rays with magnitude at most $h$ Then by Lemma~\ref{raycount}, we have that $nq\rightarrow 0$.
+Let $n$ be the number of rays with magnitude at most $h$.
+Then Lemma~\ref{raycount} along with the assumption $q\prec 1/h^2$ implies that $nq\rightarrow 0$.
 Then the probability of getting $\Sigma_h$ is given by So we should compute $\lim_{h\rightarrow \infty} (1-q)^n$.
-By Lemma~\ref{limit}, we know that Thus in this case, we get $\Sigma_h$ with high probability.
-Then for the $1-q\prec 1/h^2$ case, note that by the same computation, we get that in this case with high probability we get the empty fan, which corresponds to $(\CC^*)^2$, which is smooth.
+By Lemma~\ref{limit}, we know that Thus in this case the fan is $\Sigma_h$ with high probability.
+Then for the $1-q\prec 1/h^2$ case by the same computation the fan is the empty fan with high probability.
+And the empty fan corresponds to $(\CC^*)^2$, which is smooth.

-For statement 2, recall that we have two cases, a dense case and a sparse case.
+For statement 2, recall that there are two cases, a dense case and a sparse case.

 \emph{Dense case}: $q\succ 1/h^2$ and $1-q\succ 1/h$